 AI Fairness 360 Open Source Toolkit

 This extensible open source toolkit can help you examine, report, and mitigate discrimination and bias in machine learning models throughout the AI application lifecycle.
 Containing over 70 fairness metrics and 10 state-of-the-art bias mitigation algorithms developed by the research community, it is designed to translate algorithmic research from the lab into the actual practice of domains as wide-ranging as finance, human capital management, healthcare, and education.
-We invite you to use it and improve it.
+The toolkit is available in both Python and R. We invite you to use it and improve it.

 Not sure what to do first?
 Start here!

 Learn more about fairness and bias mitigation concepts, terminology, and tools before you begin.

 Step through the process of checking and remediating bias in an interactive web demo that shows a sample of capabilities available in this toolkit.

 Watch videos to learn more about AI Fairness 360.